per1234/arduino-ci-script/README.md

 - Parameter(optional): **maximumSearchDepth** - The recursive search depth.
 A depth of 0 will only search `searchPath` and no subfolders.
 The default value is 0.

 ##### `check_library_manager_compliance libraryPath`
 Make some additional checks for compliance with the requirements for adding a library to the [Library Manager index](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ).
-This function should be used in combination with `check_library_structure' and 'check_library_properties' to ensure full compliance with the requirements.
+This function should be used in combination with `check_library_structure` and `check_library_properties` to ensure full compliance with the requirements.
 - Parameter: **libraryPath** - Path of the library to check.

 ##### `check_code_formatting strictness excludedPathList targetPath`
 Check code formatting for compliance with the Arduino code style.
 The [Artistic Style](http://astyle.sourceforge.net) formatter tool is used for this check.
 If it's not already installed, it will be installed to the `astyle` subfolder of the folder specified to `set_application_folder`.
+Note that in the Travis CI job logs, the `check_code_formatting` output is "folded" to make it easier to browse.
+You can click the triangle in the left margin of the command to unfold the output.
 - Parameter: **strictness** - Determines how strict to be about code formatting compliance: 1 (least strict) - 3 (most strict).
 Each strictness level is based on the previous one, but with additional requirements.
   - `1`: The Arduino IDE's auto format configuration.
   - `2`: The configuration Arduino uses to format their example sketches.